getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 The following **matchers** exist.
 Multiple matchers can be defined in a line:

 - `family`: matches on the general platform family.
 Right now there are `javascript`, `native` and `other`.
 To make a rule apply to multiple platforms, you can comma separate them.
-  For example: `family:native,javascript` applies to both Javascript and Native.
+  For example: `family:native,javascript` applies to both JavaScript and Native.
 - `path`: this matches case insensitive with Unix glob behavior on a path.
 The path separators are normalized to `/`.
 As a special rule, if the filename is relative, it still matches on `**/`.
 Examples:
   - `path:**/project/**.c`: matches on all files under `project` with a `.c` extension
   - `path:**/vendor/foo/*.c`: matches on vendor/foo without sub folders